FROM THE HEAD MASTER

 These priorities are underpinned by our Values, which inspire all of us to try harder as individuals, so that collectively we thrive.
 Outwardly, they give a sense of the distinctive quality of Harrow School – a wonderful place in which it is a delight to work and which I hope you will wish to learn more about.

 Alastair Land, Head Master, attended Manchester Grammar School where he was School Vice-Captain.
 He first got to understand the positive power of boarding in his gap year teaching at Budhanilkantha School north of Kathmandu.
-Alastair took a First in Natural Sciences at Trinity College, Cambridge, where he was President of the College's Students Union.
+Alastair took a First in Natural Sciences at Trinity College, Cambridge, where he was President of the College's Student Union.
 After completing his PGCE at Cambridge, he began his career at Eton as a teacher of Biology.
 There he became a Deputy House Master and held several extra-curricular responsibilities, including command of the CCF.
 Alastair then spent nine years at Winchester, where he was Master in College and a member of the Senior Management Team.
 Alastair was Deputy Head Master at Harrow for nearly four years, from 2012, before he moved to Repton as Headmaster.
 He returned to Harrow as Head Master in April 2019.
 He has retained his interests in outdoor activity and is Contingent Commander of the Harrow Rifle Corps.
 He remains committed to scholarship, teaching electives on Human Evolution and Consciousness.
 He delivers a number of academic talks including on Harrow’s Giants of Old.
-Alastair is developing a process of strategic development of boys boarding in the twenty first century and access to it for boys of all backgrounds and integrated working with local partners.
-He is a governor at Aysgarth, Orley Farm, Wellesley House and Dulwich Prep London (and a regular prep school visitor) and a member of Park High School, a trustee of ISEB and a trustee of the International Boys’ School Coalition.
-He is currently chair of HMC London Division and has acted as an independent reviewer in the appraisal process of senior school headteachers.
+Alastair is developing a process of strategic development of boys boarding in the 21st century and access to it for boys of all backgrounds and integrated working with local partners.
+He is a governor at Aysgarth, Orley Farm, Dulwich Prep London (and a regular prep school visitor) and a member of Park High School, and has acted as an independent reviewer in the appraisal process of senior school headteachers.
 He is currently the Secretary for HMC London Division.